 However if your child has a stomach upset with sickness and/or diarrhoea it is essential that you do not send them to school until 24 hours after the last bout, or 48 hours after the last bout if the occurrence has been more significant and they have had sustained sickness or diarrhoea.

 If our child is unable to attend school due to illness, please contact the school office between 8.30 -8.50 am.
 You will need to contact the school for each day of absence that your child has.
 The school office is required to call any parent who has not reported their child’s absence by 9.15 am.
+Parents are also required to send a letter, when your child returns to school, confirming the reason for the absence.

 At Oakwood we have members of staff who are first aid qualified and all minor cuts and injuries are dealt with in the school’s medical room.
 All injuries are recorded in the school accident book and parents are notified in writing or with a phone call if considered necessary.
 More information can be found in the school’s Health and Safety policy that can be accessed via the school website.